dansholds/grapple-comps-min/content/posts/14753-maximum-effort-jiu-jitsu-tournament.md

     - Mar
     - gi
     - nogi
+description: |
-description: Welcome to the Maximum Effort Jiu Jitsu Tournament, hosted by Creonte Jiu Jitsu!
+  Welcome to the Maximum Effort Jiu Jitsu Tournament, hosted by Creonte Jiu Jitsu!
+  Prepare for an electrifying display of skill, dedication, and sportsmanship as fighters from near and far gather to showcase their mastery on the mat
 price: $100
 location: |
   Central AZ